UKCloud/documentation/articles/cloud-storage/cs-how-install-cifs-ecs.md

     ![Dashboard of CIFS-ECS](images/cs-ecs-installtion-step-four.png)

-17. You can share the CIFS-ECS drive, or a folder within it, so that other machines on the network can access it.
+17. You can share the CIFS-ECS drive, or a folder within it so that other machines on the network can access it.

     &nbsp;| |
     ------|-----------------|
     ![CIFS-ECS drive in windows](images/cs-ecs-installtion-step-five.png) |![Inside the CIFS-ECS drive](images/cs-ecs-installtion-step-six.png)

     > [!TIP]
-    > See Microsoft's How-To guide on [how to share a a drive on the network from Windows](https://support.microsoft.com/en-gb/help/4092694/windows-10-changes-to-file-sharing-over-a-network).
+    > See Microsoft's How-To guide on [how to share a drive on the network from Windows](https://support.microsoft.com/en-gb/help/4092694/windows-10-changes-to-file-sharing-over-a-network).

 ## Next steps